-Marc first began teaching an occasional course at the Steinbach Campus 7 years ago.
-“I loved the College environment and the students” he noted.
+Marc first began teaching an occasional course at the Steinbach Campus seven years ago.
+“I loved the College environment and the students,” he says.
 “Having come from a poor family, I can also remember how difficult it was to pay for my education.
 I value education and now want to give a helping hand to students who demonstrate a generous community spirit and keen academic interest.
 My wife Doreene and I have been supportive of Manitoba’s post-secondary institutions and because the quality of instruction and student commitment at RRC is among the best, the establishment of these awards is a perfect fit”.

 The Desrosierses know the importance of a post-secondary education.
 Both graduated in 1972, Marc with an Honours BA from the University of Manitoba, and Doreene from the Saint-Boniface Hospital School of Nursing as an RN.
 Marc went on to earn an MBA, a Professional Manager designation and studied post-graduate Institutional Educational Advancement at Harvard University.
 Doreene enjoyed a fulfilling career in nursing while raising a family of three children (there are now five grandchildren), and is now enjoying retirement.

 “Seeing students of any age learn and grow into careers is a valuable gift, and we want to help that along.
-If these bursaries can dually play a role to recognize students’ educational passion and community spirit while also providing financial assistance in their quest for a career, then we are all being well served,” said Desrosiers.
+If these bursaries can dually play a role to recognize students’ educational passion and community spirit while also providing financial assistance in their quest for a career, then we are all being well served,” says Desrosiers.

-Between two and four awards (valued at $500 each) will be available annually to full time students in the eligible programs.
-Application deadline is March 31, 2017, and the first awards will be presented on June 22, 2017 at the Steinbach Campus graduation.
+Between two and four awards (valued at $500 each) will be available annually to full-time students in the eligible programs.
+Application deadline is March 31, 2017, and the first awards will be presented on June 22, 2017, at the Steinbach Campus graduation.

 *Eligible business programs are listed in the award write-up on our student awards blog.